sirt3tris/ArtifactSurvey/index.md

 <p align="center">
   <i>Wordclouds of the most common negative (left) and positive (right) aspects of Artifact.
 Data collected from the survey's qualitative section</i><br>

-I tried to follow the development of these these what aggiungi sostantivo and other opinions from their early formulations to the point they became inflated memes and shitposting actions on Reddit, Twitter and Twitch, realizing that the reasons behind the game insuccess might be more complex than "just" its price, monetization and reward system.
+I tried to follow the development of these complaints and other opinions from their early formulations to the point they became inflated memes and shitposting actions on Reddit, Twitter and Twitch, realizing that the reasons behind the game insuccess might be more complex than "just" its price, monetization and reward system.
 Is it possible that people simply don't like playing the game?
 Could it be that it is just boring or not engaging enough?
 And if so, what is actually wrong with the game?
 On this page you will find the outcome of a spontaneous and independent survey contucted on r/Artifact with the goal of exploring how players approach Artifact, how they feel when playing the game, how often they play it and what they like/dislike about it.